 Nature vs. Prosperity

-According to many hardcore environmentalists we need to downgrade our lifestyles in order to save the planet.
+According to many hardcore environmentalists, we need to downgrade our lifestyles in order to save the planet.
 We need to eat tofu, live in tiny houses, and ride bicycles in the rain.
 And we need thousands of new regulations to make everyone comply.
-As result many conservatives and libertarians dismiss deep environmentalism and even science as a socialist plot.
+As a result many conservatives and libertarians dismiss deep environmentalism and even science as a socialist plot.